robertblackwell/network_c_http/readme.md

 easier to deal with where as I find the more recent versions of [https://github.com/nodejs/llhttp](https://github.com/nodejs/llhttp) less amenable to my use case.

-## sync_server_app
+## Http

+### Http Synchronous Server

-The executable `sync_server_app` implements a multithreaded http server that uses synchronous or blocking IO.
+The application whose main function source code is in  `apps_http/sync/http_sync_app` implements a multithreaded http server that uses synchronous or blocking IO.

 It only responds to a small set of __GET__ requests and at the time of writing does not perform any disk IO to make responses messages.

-This is the classic way of implementing a server before the days of event loops similar technologies.

-There are two versions of this server selected by the build options __SYNC_WORKER_QUEUE__.

-When this option is added to the CCFLAGS as -DSYNC_WORKER_QUEUE in the top level CmakeList.txt only the the main performs `accept()` calls and the client connections/sockets from such calls are fed to worker threads by a queue.

-When this option is absent each worker thread issues accept() calls on a common listening socket created by the main thread before creating the worker threads.
-The Linux operating system allocates new incoming connections between the different `accept()` callers in a manner that only wakes one `accept()` caller for each new connection.

-## async_server_app
+This app starts a fixed number of processes each with a fixed number of threads.
+Each thread performs synchronous IO and hence services a single request at a time.
+Thus the maximum number of request that can be serviced concurrently is n(number of processes) * (t) number of threads per process.
+The `n` and `t` parameters can be set on the command line of this app.

+This app relies on a feature of Linux whereby if multiple processes/threads call listen() and accept() on a socket bound to the same host/port combination the OS will only present one of those processes/threads with a socket for a single newly connecting client.
+This is an efficient round robbin scheduling of accept() calls.

+### Http Asynchronous Server

-The executable `async_server_ap` implements an event based single threaded server that performs all IO in a non blocking or async manner.
+The app with source in `apps_http/async/http_async_app` implements an event based server that performs all IO in a non blocking or async manner.
+Like the http sync server the -n and -t command line options control the number of processes and threads that are started by this server.
+With each thread running identical server code and with essentially no interaction between processes and threads.

+In this server each thread can handle __multiple concurrent requests per thread_ with (currently) no limit on this number.

+The allocation of incoming connections to threads is achieved using the Linux facility described above in the section of __http_sync_app__.

-It uses a home grown event mechanism based on linux `epoll` which can be found in the directory `<project>/http_in_c/runloop`.
+It uses a home grown event mechanism called a __runloop_ which is based on linux `epoll` and which can be found in the directory `<project>/http_in_c/runloop`.

 At the time of writing the event mechanism has no thread pool or other mechanism for the server to perform disk IO efficiently.

-Thats a future enhancement.

-This server has two modes of operating that are selected by a build options __ASYNC_SINGLE_THREAD:

-When this option is set the server runs as a single thread.

-When this option is not set the server will try to start multiple threads, sharing a common listening sockets and having a run loop for each thread.

-WE WARNED - there is a bug that causes crashes in the multi-threaded version.
+That is a future enhancement; but the mechanism for doing this is already present in the runloop code in the form of the types RunloopEventfdQueue and RunloopQueueWatcher and their associated functions.

-### Multi processes
+### Multi processes Multi-threads

-The `async_server_app` sets its listening socket to __SO_REUSEADDR__ and __SO_REUSEPORT__.
+Both the servers described above sets its listening socket to __SO_REUSEADDR__ and __SO_REUSEPORT__.

-As a result one can start any number of instances of `async_server_app` simultaniously to get the benefit of multiple servers without having to solve the problem caused by the multi-thread bug mentioned above.

-The only downside of this is how to kill all the processes that are started.

-## verifier app and python_client
+The second of these is necessary to achieve the round robbin allocation of incoming connections described in the previous sections.

+### Http Verifier App

-The `verifier_app` is a __C__ client app that can be used to exercise both of the server apps described above.
+The source of an app christened a "verifier app" lives in `app_http/verify` and is a __C__ client app that can be used to exercise or stress both of the server apps described above.

-There is also a `python_client/client.py` app that is a second way to exercise the servers.

-In the directory
+This app has a number of command line options that allow a user to control the total number of requests, and how many are concurrent.
+Its main output is an analysis of respopnse times for a request/response cycle averaged over a number of cycles.

+## The Demo Protocol

+Analogous to the 3 apps described above for the http1.1 protocol, three apps `demo_sync_app`, `demo_async_app`, and `demo_verify_app` have been implemented for a very simple protocol that I named __demo__.
+These apps can be found in the folder `<project_folder>/apps_demo`.

+The `demo` protocol is simple a string of printable characters enclosed between a STX (0x02) character and a ETX(0x03) character.

+These 3 apps were implemented to delineate the issues related to the http1.1 protocol as compared to issues related to asynchornous io.

 ## Installation